Information Technology

 Technology Support Center

 If you have questions, we’re here to help.
-The Technology Support Center staff assists students with computers, network access, telephones, e-mail accounts and software.
-We can troubleshoot and resolve issues with both Mac and Windows operating systems.
+The Technology Support Center staff assists students with network access, telephones and e-mail accounts.
 Visit us in Alumni Memorial Hall or call 570-941-HELP (4357) any time with tech questions and we will do our best to assist you.

 Submit a Student Employment Application if you're interested in becoming a student consultant at the Technology Support Center.